Space grade electronics: How NASA Juno survives near Jupiter

 1. When you lose your star sensors

-India’s first lunar orbiter Chandrayaan-1’s star sensor failed to work after a few months in lunar orbit.
-The extreme exposure to solar radiation combined with other factors caused the backup star sensor to fail too.
+India’s first Moon orbiter Chandrayaan 1’s star sensor failed after a few months in lunar orbit.
+The extreme exposure to solar radiation caused the backup star sensor to fail too.

-The rest of the mission had to be completed using the onboard gyroscopes and constant corrections from the ground station.
+The rest of the mission had to be completed using onboard gyroscopes and constant corrections sent from Earth via ground stations.
 The mission was ultimately successful but it was a reminder that even space grade components can falter.

-2. When you have six computers to complete one job
+2. When you have six computers to do one job

 The Galileo spacecraft designed to orbit and study Jupiter had not one but six CPUs.
-Surviving in the radiation riddled Jovian environment—which is orders of magnitude more intense than Earth’s—mandated that each major subsystem be controlled by its own CPU for fault tolerance.
+Surviving in the radiation riddled Jovian environment—which is orders of magnitude more intense than Earth’s—mandated that each major subsystem of the spacecraft be controlled by its own CPU.
 That way if one CPU dies, it only disables one major instrument.

 3. When solar flares damage your solar panels

 En route to the asteroid Itokawa in 2003, the Japanese spacecraft Hayabusa was hit by one of the largest solar flares in recorded history.
-The flare damaged the solar panels, thereby reducing their output.
-Not just that, the flare also took out one of the four ion engines of the spacecraft.
-The mission duration had to be reduced as a result.
+The flare damaged Hayabusa’s solar panels, thereby reducing their capacity to deliver power.
+The flare also caused one of the four ion engines on the spacecraft to stop functioning.
+These degradations reduced the mission’s duration and scope.

-One of the latest generations (in space grade terms) of radiation-hardened chips is the 32-bit RAD750 manufactured by BAE, based on the PowerPC 750 designed by IBM.
-It is designed to minimize losses even when facing extreme radiation from solar flares.
-Having a wider temperature range and 10x better performance than the previous generation RAD6000, the RAD750 has been used in over 150 space missions since its availability, including everyone’s favorite Mars rover Curiosity.
+One of the latest generations of radiation-hardened processors, in space grade terms, is the 32-bit RAD750, based on the PowerPC 750 designed by IBM.
+It’s designed to minimize damage even when facing extreme radiation from solar flares.
+Capable of working in a wider temperature range and boasting 10 times better performance than the previous generation RAD6000, the $200,000-costing RAD750 has been used in over 150 space missions, including everyone’s favorite Mars rovers Curiosity and Perseverance.

-Designed to study Jupiter’s poles and go closer to the planet than any spacecraft before it, Juno is faced with challenges.
-It turns out that using individually tested space grade components, one of the most radiation-hardened CPUs and making use of redundant components is still not enough to face the harsh environment near Jupiter, the planet with the largest magnetosphere in the solar system.
+Designed to study Jupiter from closer to the planet than any spacecraft before it, Juno is faced with unique challenges.
+For Juno, having individually tested space grade components, one of the most radiation-hardened CPUs, and redundant components is all still not enough to face the harsh environment near Jupiter, the planet with the largest magnetic field in the solar system.

-Without its protective shield, or radiation vault, Juno’s brain would get fried on the very first pass near Jupiter
+Without its protective radiation vault, Juno’s brain would get fried on the very first pass near Jupiter.

-Even then, Juno is expected to cease functioning eventually due to multiple close passes to Jupiter, deep into its radiation belts.
+Even then, Juno is expected to cease functioning eventually due to its multiple close passes to Jupiter, deep into the planet’s dangerous radiation belts.
 A reminder that space is hard.

 But it’s worth exploring.